 Privacy and Confidentiality

 1.1.
+Speech & Language Development Australia (SALDA) is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act.
 The purpose of this policy is to detail how we protect the privacy of our clients, students and staff and how we comply with the requirements of the Privacy Act and the 13 Australian Privacy Principles.
 The Policy also describes: